-Carefully remove the seal spring seat, the shaft sleeve (29), and the stationary and rotating seal elements, using a stiff wire with a hooked end if necessary.
+Carefully remove the seal spring, the shaft sleeve, and the stationary and rotating seal elements, using a stiff wire with a hooked end if necessary.
+Remove the seal liner (9), which is a press fit.

 Clean the seal cavity and shaft with a soft cloth soaked in cleaning solvent.